-The Ocean Community Economic Now's Childcare Center is located on the Ocean County College campus via Lot 2, next to the tennis courts.
-This service; available to all OCC students, employees and the surrounding Ocean County community, provides quality childcare with an early childhood development curriculum and Head Start Program.
+The Ocean Community Economic Now's (O.C.E.A.N.)
+Childcare Center is located on the Ocean County College campus via Lot 2, next to the tennis courts.
+This service is available to all OCC students, employees and the surrounding Ocean County community, providing quality childcare with an early childhood development curriculum and Head Start Program.